albert-wang/represent/README.md

 	pif            | A 32-bit floating point representation of pi. ef             | A 32-bit floating point representation of pi.
 	[v;v;v;v]      | Matrix.
 Each vector must have the same size.
 Row-major.
-May omit the []s for the vectors.
+May omit the []s for the vectors. identN         | Identity matrix, N may be 2, 3, or 4.
 	{guid}         | A 128-bit GUID.
 No expressions may be done on this value.
 	`string`       | A string.
 No expressions may be done on this value.